yurigitsu/ace-serializer/README.md

 # AceSerializer

-AceSerializer is a Ruby gem that provides a flexible and efficient way to serialize Ruby objects into JSON format using the Panko serializer.
+AceSerializer is a Ruby gem that provides a flexible and efficient way to serialize Ruby objects into JSON format using the [Panko serializer](#https://github.com/yosiat/panko_serializer) .
 It is designed to be lightweight and easy to use, making it suitable for various applications.

 ## Features